Want quick help in deciding between the Mini Micro Scooter or the Maxi Micro Scooter?

 - It’s hard to figure out how “tall” is too tall for the mini

-- 3 wheel scooter that’s designed for little ones to feel comfortable on
+- This Micro Kickboard scooter has 3 wheels and is designed for little ones to feel comfortable on

-- There is a delux version that has an adjustable handle bar, but the original version does not have an adjustable handle
+- There is deluxe version that has an adjustable handlebar, but the original version does not have an adjustable handle

 - The Micro Maxi scooter is built for up to age 12 and suggests the size is built for ages 5-12